Findus23/docs/docs/installation/server.rst

 .. contents::
    :local:

-If you have your own (virtual) web server you can use this guide to install Firefly III.
+If you have your own (virtual) web server, you can use this guide to install Firefly III.
 You will some ingredients prepared already.

 Ingredients
 -----------